pranav-sahasrabudhe/teuthology/docs/LAB_SETUP.rst

     results_email: you@example.com
     archive_base: /home/teuthworker/archive

-Do the following as root or as another user with sudo access:
+Do the following as root or as another user (e.g. ubuntu user) with sudo access:

 Create two additional users: one that simply submits jobs to the queue, and another that picks them up from the queue and executes them.
 We use